 The Conference Committee has the responsibility for planning and facilitating the Annual National Gathering, including budget, site selection, agenda, program and all preparations and publicity.

-The Education Committee has the function of developing AVP/USA manuals and other instructional materials and training as needed.
+The Education Committee has the function of developing AVP/-USA manuals, other instructional materials, education-related support documents, and training as needed.

-The Annual National Gathering may establish or dissolve committees when there is an interest from the membership to do so.
-Such an action shall be noted in the minutes of the Gathering where it occurred.
+- The Annual National Gathering and/or the Board may establish or dissolve Ad Hoc committees when there is an interest from the membership to do so, with the exception of the Nominations Committee, which cannot be dissolved by the Board.
+Such an action shall be noted in the minutes of the Annual National Gathering or Board meeting where it occurred.

-All committees are responsible for recruiting their own members, appointing their own clerks and recording clerk and for determining their budgetary needs and method of functioning.
-Committees shall provide annual reports to the National Gathering and post these reports to the website within sixty (60) days of the Annual Gathering.
+- All committees are responsible for recruiting their own members, appointing their own chairs and recording chairs and for determining their budgetary needs and method of functioning.
+Committees shall provide annual reports to the National Gathering and post these reports to the website within sixty (60) days of the Annual National